Gauḍa (city): Bengal Sultanate

 The Portuguese historian Castenhada de Lopez described the houses of Gaur.
 Most buildings were one-storeyed with ornamental floor tiles, courtyards and gardens.
 There were canals and bridges.
 Bengal attracted many Eurasian merchants during the Sultanate period and Gaur was a centre of the trade like other erstwhile Bengali cities, including Pandua, Chittagong, Sonargaon and Satgaon.
 Bengal also attracted immigrants from North India, the Middle East, and Central Asia.

 In the 16th-century, Gaur was occupied by the Mughal emperor Humayun who sought to name it as Jannatabad (heavenly city).
 The city was looted and plundered during Sher Shah Suri's invasion.
 After 1565, Sultan Sulaiman Khan Karrani shifted the capital to Tandah.
 In 1575, Gaur was conquered by a Mughal contingent led by Munim Khan.
 The Bengal Sultanate ended during the Battle of Rajmahal in 1576.

 Mughal period

 The Mughals built several structures in Gaur.
 The two-storeyed Mughal Tahakhana complex was a resting place for viceroys.
 The tahkhana in Persian means a building with a cool environment.
 The name indicates that the complex had an indoor ventilation system to moderate humid temperatures.
 The complex was also used as a Sufi khanqah.
 The Lukochori Darwaza (hide and seek gate) was erected on the road that led to the complex.
 The construction of these structures can be traced to the reign of viceroy Shah Shuja.
 An outbreak of the plague and a change in the course of the Ganges caused the city to be abandoned.
 Since then the area has been a heap of ruins in the wilderness and almost overgrown with jungle.

+Abandonment

+The great river of Ganges was conventionally linked with the Bhagirathi-Ganga river, but after the late 16th century the river linked up with Padma as its primary channel and abandoned its channels in the south-western portion of the Bengal Delta.
+Venetian traveller Cesare Federici observed that ships were unable to sail north of Saptagram for this very reason.

+Around the same time the Ganges silted up and abandoned its channels above Gauda, the city only recently having been captured by Mughal forces suffered a devastating epidemic and was consequentially abandoned.